 > Who can join Second Home?
-Any Washington County, Gresham-Barlow, Clackamas or Lincoln County school district student who is attending high school or the equivalent with the intent to graduate and who is 16 years old or older.
+Any student who is attending high school (or the equivalent) with the intent to graduate in the counties of Washington, East Multnomah, Lincoln or Clackamas.
+Students must be between the ages of 16 to 21.

 > What if I don't like them after I move in?
 Everyone in this program uses a mediation process to make an agreement before moving in, so you will have time to get to know the home provider before you make a decision about whether or not you want to live there.
 You also get to have a say in the house rules, so if you feel like something isn't going to work for you, you have an opportunity to negotiate a different rule.
 If there are problems once you are in the home, our staff is available to help you work through the issue or to find another place to live.